fridah51/book-scraper/README.md

-A fastAPI system for crawling, detecting changes, and serving book data from https://books.toscrape.com.
+# Books To Scrape Crawler & API System

-# BooksToScrape Crawler & API System
+A FastAPI system for crawling, detecting changes, and serving book data from https://books.toscrape.com.

 ## Features